 Example: consider a simple substitution algorithm on the 26 characters of English.
 There are something like 26! different possible encipherments.
-Checking 1010 per second, this would still require thousands of years to check them all.
+Checking 10^{10} per second, this would still require approximately millenia to check them all.

 This is infeasible, and obviously unnecessary.
 No-one would attempt to break a simple substitution that way.